isabella232/SC_StefanGodoroja/Part 1/For Instructor/script.md

   }
  ```

-## [Slide 9]
+## [Slide 8]

 Testing on a simulator is not an option even because it has built-in payment cards.
 The problem is that payment token which must be send for processing isn't valid, it's just some dummy text.

-## [Slide 10]
+## [Slide 9]

 The best way to do it is using Apple Pay Sandbox Testing enviroment.
-In iTunes Connect, on the Users and Roles page, create a sandbox tester.
-When done, sign in with this new sandbox tester account on your testing device.
-Important to mention is that device region must be set to a country which supports Apple Pay otherwise you won't be able to add test cards.
-Now that you have a testing account, you can add a test card in Wallet app, using manual entry.
-A list of test cards can be found developer.apple.com.
-After adding a payment
-card you can start testing.
+In iTunes Connect, on the Users and Roles page create a new sandbox tester.
+It's important to mention when you'll use that account, device region must be same as for sandbox account.
+Now that you have a testing account, you can add test cards in Wallet app, using manual entry.
+A list of test cards can be found on https://developer.apple.com/support/apple-pay-sandbox/.
+After adding a payment card you can start testing.
 But don't forget to test Apple Pay on production enviroment using real cards, because test cards won't work there.

 ## Demo

-Now let's run the demo.
-I'll select the first furniture item, we see here furniture details like price, unit counter, at the bottom of screen there is a button for standart payment and a Apple Pay button.
-But first let's select 2 units of this furniture.
-Now we want to pay for it.
-If device hasn't any cards in the Wallet app then you'll be invited to add one.
-You can use this one
+First, we need to sign in using testing account.
+Then, we need to add a test card.
+I'm using

 ```
+MasterCard
-MasterCard; FPAN: 5204 2477 5000 1471; Expiration Date: 11/2022; CVC: 111
+FPAN: 5204 2477 5000 1471
+Expiration Date: 11/2022
+CVC: 111
 ```

-But Apple provides more cards which can be found at https://developer.apple.com/support/apple-pay-sandbox/ so you're free to use any of those.

-//

 Let's run the project.
 I'll select the first furniture item, we see furniture details like price, unit counter, at the bottom of screen there is a button for standart payment and a Apple Pay button.
 First, let's select 2 units of this furniture.
 Now we want to pay for it.
 Payment sheet contains a lot of information starting with selected payment card, shipping information, shipping method, contact information and list of costs: subtotal, shipping cost and the total amount.
+If you don't have any shipping address and any contact than the payment sheet will warn you and won't allow to authorize payment
+because it requires this data.
+For shipping address I'll add my first name, last name, then street and zip code.
+Let's go back and select Contact field which requires my phone number and email address.
+I'll type these and then back to main sheet.
+Everything seems fine.
 Now let's select a paid shipping method.
 As you can see the list of costs was updated properly and the free shipping was replaced with paid shipping.
 Now let's remove zip code from the shipping address to see if app reacts and alerts user that zip code is required.
 We see that the address field is highlighted with red, with a clear message that it requires zip code.
 We'll type back the zip code, and the error message will disappear.
 Now let's authorize the payment, it processes the payment and boom!
 App shows the confirmation screen.
+Again, at this stage payment is authorized only, not processed and finished.

 ## Conclusion

 Alright, that’s everything I’d like to cover in this video.
 At this point you should feel comfortable with Apple Pay, starting from basic concepts and enviroment setup, and ending with testing using Apple Pay Sandbox Testing enviroment.
 If you want to learn more check out Apple Pay Programming Guide webpage: https://developer.apple.com/library/content/ApplePay_Guide/index.html#//apple_ref/doc/uid/TP40014764-CH1-SW1, particularly paying attention to PKPaymentAuthorizationControllerDelegate protocol which has few more methods that can fit your more specific needs.

-Actually this screencast could be shorter if Ray would be willing to share his credit card credentials, but he nicely refused :[, arguing that he
-needs money for the Christmas party.

 Bye!